helderdarocha/chess-clocks/README.md

 - Enclosure and seesaw switch with magnets (CNC cut)
 - On/off switch

-Schematic (showing Li-on battery circuit - Clock 3):
+Schematic for Clock 3:
 ![Schematic](images/schematic.png)

-Protoboard layout (showing 3xAA battery circuit - Clock 2):
+Protoboard layout for Clock 2 (I still didn't make one for Clock 3):
 ![Protoboard](images/protoboard.png)

 ## Case design
-The DXF files for CNC cutter:
+The DXF files for CNC cutter (Clock 3):
 - [2mm Basswood - 1.8mm slots](dxf/2mm-basswood.dxf)
 - [2mm Acrylic - 2mm slots](dxf/2mm-acrylic.dxf)

-CNC cutting layout screenshot (this is what the file above looks like in Lightburn):
+CNC cutting layout screenshot for Clock 3 (this is what the file above looks like in Lightburn):
   ![CNC Layout - screenshot](images/LB_screenshot.png)

-Circuit in the case (Clock 2)
+Circuit in the case (Clock 2 - old model)
 ![Clock 2](images/open_clock_2.jpeg)

-Circuit in the case during programming (Clock 3)
+Circuit in the (new) case during programming (Clock 3)
 ![Clock 2](images/open_clock_3.jpeg)

 ## Software